-These are thoughts on a talk given by V Spike Peterson (University of Arizona) in Social Sciences 11th June Warwick University
+These are thoughts on marriage came from a talk given by V. Spike Peterson (University of Arizona) in Social Sciences 11th June, Warwick University,

 I think that discussions of marriage are very topical at the moment given the media attention on same sex marriages, and the long overdue changes taking place.
 I’m not certain about the links Peterson draws between the state and marriage.
 She herself said she was taking a bird’s eye view and there are many complex processes involved.
 Peterson comes from a psychologist turned international relations viewpoint.

-Petersoncited as an example the post-war GI Bill in the USA where white males that had served in the army had opportunities to study, and therefore had an educational advantage over other men, which lead to jobs and the purchase of property.
+Peterson cited as an example the post-war GI Bill in the USA where white males that had served in the army had opportunities to study.
+Therefore, they had an educational advantage over other men, which lead to jobs and the purchase of property.
 This excluded many people, including women, and was clearly racist.

 There has been complicated if restrained resistance to such limitations throughout history.
 Take the suffragette movement, and feminism.
 However Peterson emphasises, ‘We haven’t gone beyond racism, sexism.’
 Rather they have ‘changed shape.
 You just need to look around at who does things, how they are paid, the roles males and females are assigned.’
 And how, ‘patriarchy has got a different face, a female face.’